Agoric/documentation/technology-overview.md

 Agoric works on [ERTP](https://github.com/Agoric/ERTP) (Electronic Rights Transfer Protocol), a framework to express secure smart contracts

-ERTP is to writing smart contracts in JavaScript what React is to write user interfaces in plain DOM
+ERTP is to writing smart contracts in JavaScript what [React](https://reactjs.org/) is to write user interfaces in plain DOM or what [express](https://expressjs.com/) is to writing a web server in Node.js

 ERTP provides well-designed and carefully reviewed smart contract building blocks as well as examples of how they can be used to build complex smart contracts